 - Peter Sellers took this trope into his own hands and put a twist on it.
 He often commented in interviews that he had no real personality and was nothing beyond the many colorful characters he played.
 After he read Being There, he contacted author Jerzy Kosinski about getting a film adaptation made because he saw in it the role he was meant to play all along.
 That would be Chance the Gardener, a mentally-challenged man whose personality is so underdeveloped that he can only reflect other people's assumptions and desires, which makes each one of them see him as everything he or she ever wanted — a passionate-yet-discreet lover, a brilliant thinker, etc. The resultant performance is regarded as one of the greatest, if not the greatest, of his career, even though it is worlds removed from most of his other work tonally.

 - Robert Rodriguez-favorite Danny Trejo, a Mexican ex-con who got into acting after leaving his past behind.
-As a result of his past, he almost always plays The Brute-type characters, like in Desperado, Predators, From Dusk Till Dawn, and most recently, Machete.
+As a result of his past, he almost always plays The Brute-type characters, like in Desperado, Heat, Predators, From Dusk Till Dawn, and most recently, Machete.

 - On one of his first jobs, the casting director asked, "Can you act like a convict?", to which Trejo responded "Yeah, I think I can give it a shot."